 Still, it is not a true indication of women's political progress or true diversity in politics in Egypt.

-Let's agree that so far the Egyptian House of Representatives has proven to be a failure and just another piece of decoration to complete the so-called the political roadmap.
+Let's agree that so far, the Egyptian House of Representatives has proven to be a failure and just another piece of decoration to complete the so-called political roadmap.

-Already if we go back to the numbers we have got, we will find that women have always had a higher number of seats in the List-based electoral systems in Egypt.
-The real victory for women in Egypt is when women MPs are being elected in the individual seats system fairly without any gender or religious concerns.
+Already, if we go back to the numbers we have, we will find that women have always had a higher number of seats in the List-based electoral systems in Egypt.
+The real victory for women in Egypt is when women MPs are being elected in the individual seats system fairly, without any gender or religious concerns.

-It is not also about the number of seats as much as about the true representation of people.
+It is not only about the number of seats as much as about the true representation of people.

-I am not a sexist radical, I just need true MPs who understand their duties and represent the true interest of their candidates regardless of their gender.
+I am not a sexist radical, I just need true MPs who understand their duties and represent the true interests of their candidates regardless of their gender.

 No comments: